JeffersonLab/clara-docs/docs/clas/clara-scaling.md

 ## Controlled horizontal scaling

-The CLARA CLI is designed to auto configure horizontal scaling, ensuring linear scalability of entire data processing.
+The Clara CLI is designed to auto configure horizontal scaling, ensuring linear scalability of entire data processing.

 As usually, `files.list` contains multiple data files to be processed.
-If the CLI parameter: *farm.scaling* is set to 0, then the entire data set will be processed in a single CLARA DPE (single node), multi-threaded (vertically scaled) over all available cores of that single node.
+If the CLI parameter: *farm.scaling* is set to 0, then the entire data set will be processed in a single Clara DPE (single node), multi-threaded (vertically scaled) over all available cores of that single node.

 However, this processing will not be horizontally scaled, meaning that the data files in the `files.list` will be processed sequentially.
-Yet, in case user sets *farm.scaling = n*, that will tell CLARA to process group of *n* files from the `files.list` data-set in parallel, on different farm nodes.
+Yet, in case user sets *farm.scaling = n*, that will tell Clara to process group of *n* files from the `files.list` data-set in parallel, on different farm nodes.
 This will speed up processing of the entire data-set *n* times.

 ### Example

-For example a user prepares a data processing with the following CLARA CLI settings
+For example a user prepares a data processing with the following Clara CLI settings

 ```